 There are certain situations when it will not be allowed to build over a sewer.
+These are:

 – Rising mains are pressurized sewers that pump foul sewage or rainwater.
 The cost of wither diverting or improving the pumps is very high and would likely be unviable for smaller projects.

 – Manholes are not allowed inside the building, due to the increased risk of flooding or smells.
 It will need to be relocated outside the building to get approval.

 – Strategic Thames Water sewers are most significant in the wastewater infrastructure and cannot be built over.
 The design of the build has to be adjusted accordingly to avoid impact upon these pipes.

 – It is unlikely to have a Build Over Agreement granted for a new detached development.
 Instead, the sewer will need to be diverted at the cost of the person undertaking the works.